-Cannabis has been used to treat depression since the 17th century.
-Nonetheless, when it comes mood disorders, cannabis can be a tricky subject.
-Opponents argue it can cause or exacerbate the disorder, while advocates, some referencing recent research, insist marijuana can help those suffering from depression.
+Cannabis has been used to treat depression since the 17th century, but unfortunately, there is not much scientific research supporting its use.
+When it comes mood disorders, cannabis can be a tricky subject.
+Opponents argue it can cause or exacerbate the disorder, while advocates, some referencing what little recent research exists, insist marijuana can help with depression.

-Research from the University of Buffalo has recently suggested activating the body’s endocannabinoid system may be helpful in the treatment of depression caused by chronic stress.
+Animal research from the University of Buffalo suggested activating the body’s endocannabinoid system could potentially help with symptoms of depression caused by chronic stress.
 It has already been determined that cannabinoids—the compounds in cannabis—bind to the same receptors in the body as do the endocannabinoids created by the body.

-The animal studies undertaken shows that chronic stress apparently reduces the production of endocannabinoids which are, among other things, useful in reducing pain and anxiety ,and increasing well-being (which explains why cannabis also does this).
-Using cannabis to restore proper (endo)cannabinoid levels in the brain may produces these results and therefore alleviate depression.1
+The animal studies show that chronic stress can reduce the production of endocannabinoids, which the body makes naturally and play a role in reducing pain and anxious thoughts and increasing feelings of well-being (which explains why cannabis also does this).
+Using cannabis to restore proper (endo)cannabinoid levels in the brain is believed to possibly produce these results and alleviate depression.1

 An analysis published in the Journal of the American Medical Association in 2010 also considered cannabis and depression, and the results offered an explanation for the disagreement over whether marijuana causes or alleviates the disorder.
 The study began by stating that pharmaceutical antidepressants are only helpful to patients with severe depression.

 This led to research into the possibility that marijuana may be used to treat those exhibiting mild or moderate symptoms of depression.
 Indeed, a 2007 study found that at low levels, a synthetic form of THC (the most prevalent, psychoactive cannabinoid) could act as an antidepressant.2